KOSASIH/PromoteOneself/README.md

 This plugin is compatible with the 'Vault' plugin and the 'PlayerPoints' plugin.
 There are currently no known incompatibility issues.

-## Debug Information --- to be removed ---:
---- This plugin curuently contains a number of debug commands; these should be removed before the plugin is built as they are a security problem.
-This plugin is made using eclipse; the .classpath file is excluded from this repository so should should be recreated ---

-In this file, text between < and > characters does not render, so some commands are incomplete.

 ## License:
 This plugin is under a MIT license (see the LICENSE file for the full license).